colak/csf-docs/general/mac-amp-setup.md

 Note that all of the lines except for _domain1.dev_ are commented out.
 The first two lines should _always_ be commented out; they’re just serving as a section header in the file.
 But you would need to uncomment your domain lines when ready to use them.
 I’ve left the _domain1.dev_ line active so you can test the web domain after configuring PHP, which you will do in the next section.

-Finally, whenever you edit the _hosts_ file, you must flush the cache afterward.
+Finally, whenever you edit the _hosts_ file, you must flush the Directory Service cache afterward.
 Do this now by running the following command:

 ```
 dscacheutil -flushcache